Advanced Colour Grading for Bread Flour and White Maize

 - Yellowness = (A-B)/G

 Konica Minolta favoured an actual CIE Norm approved L*a*b colour difference result.
+This colour space provides a more complete picture of colour.

-Trials were carried out locally, in the USA and Australia, and in regions trading with those countries, with quite good results, the outcome being that in the USA especially, the Konica Minolta CR-410 Instrument became quite popular.
 It had a much higher accuracy and repeatability, and although more expensive, more reliable results were obtained.
 Locally however, millers were reluctant to change.
 One of their valid objections is that while initially the IIA was excellent, being filter based, over time these the IIA values would decline.

 In 2009 Konica Minolta launched a new Bench-Top Instrument, the CM-5 Spectrophotometer, designed especially for food processing laboratories.